 With the band scheduled to call it a day supposedly by early 2001, a career-encompassing collection entitled The Box Set (94 tracks on five CDs) was released in November of that year, while that summer saw one of the most extreme forms of Kiss merchandise ever: the 'Kiss Kasket' (yes... a coffin).

 They also made a guest appearance at the 2002 Winter Olympic Games in Salt Lake City, Utah.
 Then, on March 6, 2002, Kiss performed a private concert at a resort in Trelawny, Jamaica.
-Frehley, who was no longer under contract, did not perform with the group.
+Frehley, who was no longer under contract, did not perform with the group with the Olympic appearance being his final.
 He was replaced by Tommy Thayer, who donned Frehley's Spaceman makeup and costume for his first live appearance with Kiss.

 In February 2003, Kiss traveled to Australia and recorded Kiss Symphony: Alive IV with the Melbourne Symphony Orchestra at Etihad Stadium (then known as Telstra Dome) in Melbourne.
 Thayer once again replaced Frehley, while Peter Criss returned to the group.
 This album was the first released on Sanctuary Records, which has since been sold to Universal Music Group, now owners of the rest of Kiss' catalog.